mindspore-ai/docs/docs/mindformers/docs/source_en/index.rst

 MindSpore Transformers Documentation
 =====================================

-The goal of MindSpore Transformers (also known as MindFormers) suite is to build a full-process development suite for training, fine-tuning, evaluating, inference, and deploying large models, providing the industry mainstream Transformer class of pre-trained models and SOTA downstream task applications, and covering a rich range of parallel features, with the expectation of helping users to easily realize large model training and innovative research and development.
+MindSpore Transformers (also known as MindFormers) is a MindSpore-native foundation model suite designed to provide full-flow development capabilities for foundation model training, fine-tuning, evaluating, inference and deploying, providing the industry mainstream Transformer class of pre-trained models and SOTA downstream task applications, and covering a rich range of parallel features, with the expectation of helping users to easily realize large model training and innovative research and development.

-Users can refer to `Overall Architecture <https://www.mindspore.cn/mindformers/docs/en/r1.3.2/start/overview.html>`_ and `Model Library <https://www.mindspore.cn/mindformers/docs/en/r1.3.2/start/models.html>`_ to get an initial understanding of MindFormers architecture and model support.
-Refer to the `Installation <https://www.mindspore.cn/mindformers/docs/en/r1.3.2/quick_start/install.html>`_ and `Quick Start <https://www.mindspore.cn/mindformers/docs/en/r1.3.2/quick_start/source_code_start.html>`_ to get started with MindFormers.
+Users can refer to `Overall Architecture <https://www.mindspore.cn/mindformers/docs/en/r1.3.2/start/overview.html>`_ and `Model Library <https://www.mindspore.cn/mindformers/docs/en/r1.3.2/start/models.html>`_ to get a quick overview of the MindSpore Transformers system architecture, and the list of supported functional features and foundation models.
+Further, refer to the `Installation <https://www.mindspore.cn/mindformers/docs/en/r1.3.2/quick_start/install.html>`_ and `Quick Start <https://www.mindspore.cn/mindformers/docs/en/r1.3.2/quick_start/source_code_start.html>`_ to get started with MindSpore Transformers.

 If you have any suggestions for MindFormers, please contact us via `issue <https://gitee.com/mindspore/mindformers/issues>`_ and we will handle them promptly.